-Step 4: Once you open the link in the browser you will be instructed to enter your name.
+Step 4: Once you open the link in the browser, you will be instructed to enter your name.
 Please enter the names of all parties attending telehealth.
-For example, if a caregiver is present during appointment please include his/her name.
-Once the name is entered click “Check-In.”
+For example, if a caregiver is present during an appointment, please include his/her name.
+Once the name is entered, click “Check-In.”
 If your computer or phone prompts you, be sure to enable your camera and microphone.
 You will then be in your provider’s virtual waiting room, and your provider will initiate an appointment at your scheduled time.

-Step 5: At the end of the session, closeout of browser.
+Step 5: At the end of the session, close out of the browser.

 Before your visit & check-in

-Prior to your visit, you’ll receive an appointment confirmation email and a reminder message via email or text message, depending on your preferred method of contact on file with the practice (so long as you have previously consented to such messaging with your healthcare provider’s office).
-These messages will include the details of your visit, and the URL for access to your telehealth session.
-The initial confirmation email will also include a link to a pre-appointment device check, which gives you the option to test and troubleshoot your device settings any time before your appointment
+Before your visit, you’ll receive an appointment confirmation email and a reminder message via email or text message, depending on your preferred method of contact on file with the practice (so long as you have previously consented to such messaging with your healthcare provider’s office).
+These messages will include the details of your visit and the URL for access to your telehealth session.
+The initial confirmation email will also include a link to a pre-appointment device check, allowing you to test and troubleshoot your device settings any time before your appointment.

 In the virtual waiting room